Skip to main content

 A new mobile digital literacy program – Tech on the Go – is offering free in-person classes for any San Diegan who wants to learn how to use a computer and better navigate the internet.
 Classes are held at libraries and community centers and open to people of all skill levels.
 Check out the schedule and register for a class!

 The SD Access 4 All initiative provides internet access to families and households that need connectivity support.
 The mobile hotspots are easy to use and allow users to connect their laptop, tablet and other Wi-Fi enabled devices to the internet.
-Patrons must have a library card in good standing to check out a hotspot or Chromebook.
+Patrons must have a library card in good standing to check out a Chromebook.

-Hotspot Guides
+Chromebook Guides

 Quick Start Guide